Why the Best Time to Drink Coffee Is Before You Wake Up

 Many of us believe that life (or at least your day) begins with coffee.
 Whether hot or cold brewed, French-pressed or dripped, Americano or latte, or Zest's wake-up caffeine pill, we rely on our morning caffeine fix to wake up our body and sharpen our mind.
 In fact, some of us can’t complete a full sentence before that first cup.

-Here's why we believe that the best time to have caffeine, is just as you're waking up.
+Somewhat contrary to the recent trend of delaying caffeine popularized by Andrew Huberman, here's why the sleep experts at Zest Labs believe that the best time to have caffeine, is just as you're waking up.

 Why?
 It’s all about stress hormones and biological rhythms, and a concept called the coffee nap.